Home | Send Feedback | Share on Bluesky |

 main.js

-In the rest of your application, you use this instance to send requests.
+In the rest of your application, you use this instance to send requests without repeating the base URL.

 body = await customKy('simple-get').text();